Majoranas with a twist: Tunable Majorana zero modes in altermagnetic heterostructures: Continuum models for rotated wires

 Fourier transforming this term yields:

 where $c=\cos{\theta}$ and $s=\sin{\theta}$.

-We repeat the continuum Hamiltonians for the wire, $d$-wave, $g$-wave and $i$-wave altermagnets for clarity:
+The continuum Hamiltonians for the wire, $d$-wave, $g$-wave and $i$-wave altermagnets are repeated here for clarity:

-We proceed to apply the SW transformation in exactly the same way as in Appendix~\ref{lattHamDer}, with sums replaced by integrals and discrete delta functions $\delta_{k',k_x}$ replaced by continuous functions $\delta(k'-k_x\cos\theta-k_y\sin\theta)$ in \eqref{Velements}.
+We proceed to apply the SW transformation in exactly the same way as in Appendix~\ref{lattHamDer}, with sums replaced by integrals and discrete Kronecker deltas $\delta_{k',k_x}$ replaced by continuous $\delta$-functions $\delta(k'-k_x\cos\theta-k_y\sin\theta)$ in \eqref{Velements}.
 Note that the integrals in \eqref{integrals} should only be performed after expanding to linear order as in \eqref{tCor}-\eqref{lambdaCor}.
 Otherwise, the unphysical singularities discussed earlier will appear.